 My mother mentioned to me, last week, that I wasn’t living up to my full potential.
-Thank you, I thought, I had been looking for a working title for my autobiography.
+Thank you, I thought, I’ve been looking for a working title for my autobiography.
 But that writing project will have to stay on a low simmer for awhile, since my husband and I are knee-deep in drafting a joint memoir of our life together, entitled, We Didn’t Know What We Were Getting Into (be sure to check out chapter 11: “Why Does Everything Cost $2,000 To Replace?”
 It’s a tear-jerker).

 It’s because of the niggling disappointments, daily deflations and dependable humiliations, that I love to cook and bake (persistent hunger also may play a role).
 Do a bit of fiddling in the kitchen and POW! you get a little oasis of surprise (not a broken garage door surprise, but a nice surprise) in the midst of your wanderings in the workaday desert.